 There’s a big difference between having a hunting list with thousands of items and a specific shopping list that meets compliance and menu needs, says Kevin Crampton.
 He’s the Vice President of Business Development and Contracting at HPS, a Michigan-based, member-owned GPO that serves more than 3,000 organizations in nine states.

 “Having a smaller number of products in your order means you increase the potential to order individual items in bigger volume, making them cheaper,” he says.
-“It helps the distributor with their planning, costing, storage and other behind-the-scenes factors that saves the schools money.”
+“It helps the distributor with their planning, costing, storage, and other behind-the-scenes factors that save the schools money.”

 Just don’t be too quick to combine everything.
 Crampton suggests anytime you can go from three separate products to one, it’s probably worth it.

 With thousands of different food items to consider, it pays to be careful which items to combine.
 Chris Reed, Director of Business Development for META Solutions in Ohio, recommends schools start by bidding out high-volume items first.

 “The goal is to slowly reduce the amount of different food items districts purchase,” he says.
 “When a distributor is holding a slot for a low-volume item, then storage cost and liquidation costs affect large-volume items.”

 Candace Hagar, the Director of Nutrition Services at Fort Wayne Community Schools in Indiana, notes that fewer individual products mean fewer items to track and fewer variables in the preparation and serving process.

 “Ultimately, this cuts down on mistakes in the kitchen,” she says.
 “If you use the same food item in many different recipes, it saves money on ordering, on delivery, on storage, and on kitchen staffing.”